radhakrishnapai/RKDropDownTextField/README.md

 RKDropDownTextField is a quick to install easy to use dropdown textField for iOS.

 ## How to use
-- Drag and drop a `UIView` into storyboard.
+1. Drag and drop a `UIView` into storyboard.
-- Change its class to `RKDropDownTextField`.
+2. Change its class to `RKDropDownTextField`.
-- Set necessary attributes in the attributes inspector.
+3. Set necessary attributes in the attributes inspector.
-- Create outlet.
+4. Create outlet.
-- Set `delegate` as the object which conforms to the protocol `<RKDropDownTextFieldDelegate>`.
+5. Set `delegate` as the object which conforms to the protocol `<RKDropDownTextFieldDelegate>`.
-- Implement delegate method
+6. Implement delegate method

-    - (void)dropDownTextField:(RKDropDownTextField *)dropDownTextField didSelectRowAtIndexPath:(NSIndexPath *)indexPath;
+        - (void)dropDownTextField:(RKDropDownTextField *)dropDownTextField
+	      didSelectRowAtIndexPath:(NSIndexPath *)indexPath {
+        // Your code goes here
+        }

-- Set the property `values` with the possible values the list must contain.
+7. Set the property `values` with the possible values the list must contain.

 You are done!
 Run the code and try tapping on the DropDownTextField.